shivang1809/PyExe-GUI/README.md

 # PyExe-GUI
-PyExe-GUI helps you to convert python files(.py) to executable files(.exe)
+PyExe-GUI helps you to convert python files(.py) to executable files(.exe) with the convenience of GUI.

 ## Developer Tools